 Career and Industry Outlook

 The field of financial planning is experiencing healthy growth.
 According to the U.S. Department of Labor Occupational Outlook Handbook, employment opportunities for financial planners are projected to increase "much faster than average" (32 percent) through 2020.
 Money Magazine and Payscale.com project that demand for financial planners will grow 41% by 2016.
 Careercast.com cited financial planning as one of the top five jobs in 2013.
 Major drivers of employment growth include the retirement of the Baby Boomer generation, increasing complexity of financial products, evolving tax and healthcare laws, longer life spans, and increasing industry regulations from the newly formed Consumer Financial Protection Bureau.
+In addition, LIMRA, a financial and insurance research consultancy, estimates that Americans will have $22 trillion in investible retirement assets by 2020.

-At the same time, the Certified Financial Planner®designation has proven benefits including greater earnings power, higher client satisfaction, and a respected professional designation that is a key differentiator for prospective clients.
+At the same time, the Certified Financial Planner® designation has proven benefits including greater earnings power, higher client satisfaction, and a respected professional designation that is a key differentiator for prospective clients.
 For more about the benefits of the designation, visit the Certified Financial Planner Board of Standards website.

 To receive the Certificate in Financial Planning from Georgetown University, students must successfully complete the six (6) required courses for a total of 22.8 Continuing Education Units (CEUs), which is equivalent to 228.0 contact hours.
 The program is designed to be completed in 9 months, though students have a maximum of two years to complete the certificate requirements.